encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

 ## Pulling it all together

-Okay, let's go ahead and start using these new components to write a few views.
+Okay, let's go ahead and start using these new components to refactor our views slightly.

-We don't need our `JSONResponse` class in `views.py` any more, so go ahead and delete that.
-Once that's done we can start refactoring our views slightly.

     from rest_framework import status
     from rest_framework.decorators import api_view